 #1: Find and purchase trustworthy expired domains

 Fishing out high-quality, expired domains is essential to your PBN’s success.
 You need domains that were registered at least 3 years ago cost no more than $90-100, and have nice Majestic Trust Flow & Citation Flow (check it here).
+You can find such expired domains in marketplaces like SEO.Domains.
 Also, stay away from domains featuring fake links.

 #2: Launch PBN websites